 We are members of AACPI (the Association for Agency-based Counselling & Psychotherapy in Ireland) and are members of both the Irish and British Associations of Counselling and Psychotherapy (IACP and BACP).
 Professionalism means everything to us.

-Are you interested in counselling courses for a new career as a professional counsellor?
 Cork Counselling Services Training Institute is Ireland’s longest standing IACP approved training centre.
-You’ll find a downloadable brochure of our current courses here or read below for further information and links.
+You’ll find a downloadable brochure of our current courses here.
+We are glad to announce that another round of applications with new cut off dates is open.

 Certificate in Introduction to Counselling & Psychotherapy Studies

 An introduction to professional counselling training and a step-by-step approach towards the Coventry University & IACP-accredited BSc(Hons) in Counselling & Psychotherapy.
 1 year, part-time (Certificate from Coventry University).

 BSc (Hons) Counselling & Psychotherapy (4 Yr Programme)

 This degree course is accredited by Coventry University and IACP.
 Train to become a professional practising counsellor.
 4 years, part-time.

 BSc (Hons) Counselling & Psychotherapy (Top-up Programme)